Christianity and Druze: Modern history

-Druze constitute one third of the residents of Rachaya District, and more than a quarter of the residents of Chouf District (Chouf is the heartland of the Lebanese Druze community) and the Matn District, and a significant minority in Marjeyoun District.
-While Christians constitute about 40% of the residents of Chouf District, and about a quarter of residents of Rashaya District, and a majority in Matn District and Marjeyoun District.
-Baabda District and Hasbaya District has mostly had a Christian and Druze population.
+Druze constitute one third of the residents of Rachaya District, and more than a quarter of the residents of Chouf District, which is considered the heartland of the Lebanese Druze community, as well as in the Matn District.
+They also constitute a significant minority in Marjeyoun District.
+On the other hand, Christians constitute approximately 40% of the population in Chouf District, and about a quarter of the populations in Rashaya District, while comprising a majority in Matn District and Marjeyoun District.
+Baabda District and Hasbaya District are predominantly inhabited by Christians and Druze populations.

 In 2021 the largest Druze communities outside the Middle East are in Venezuela (60,000) and in the United States (50,000); both are predominantly Christian countries.
-Members of the Druze faith in the United States face the difficulty of finding a Druze partner and practicing endogamy; marriage outside the Druze faith is strongly discouraged according to the Druze doctrine.
-They also face the pressure of keeping the religion alive because many Druze immigrants to the United States converted to Protestantism, becoming communicants of the Presbyterian or Methodist churches.
-The early Druze migrants to Venezuela tended to mix well with the local population, and some Druze converted to Catholicism.
-On the other hand, most of them maintained their strong identity through Druze Arab identity and Druze values.
-A former vice president Tareck El Aissami is Druze, showing the small group's influence in this predominantly Catholic country.
+Members of the Druze faith in the United States encounter challenges such as finding a Druze partner and adhering to endogamy, as marriage outside the Druze faith is strongly discouraged according to Druze doctrine.
+Additionally, they face the task of preserving their religious traditions, because many Druze immigrants to the United States have converted to Protestantism, joining primarily the Presbyterian or Methodist churches.

+The early Druze migrants to Venezuela integrated well with the local population, and some Druze converted to Catholicism.
+However, the majority maintained a strong sense of Druze and Arab identity and adhered to Druze values.
+A notable example of Druze influence in this predominantly Catholic country is the former vice president, Tareck El Aissami, who is of Druze descent.